 Paid public holidays

 Employees under federal authority are entitled to take between 9 and 11 paid public holidays, depending on the province.
 They are: 1) New Year’s Day, 2) Family Day 3) Good Friday, 4) Easter Monday, 5) Victoria Day, 6) Canada Day, 7) Labour Day, 8) Thanksgiving Day, 9) Remembrance Day, 10) Christmas Day, and 11) Boxing Day.
-If an employee has to work on a public holiday, they are entitled to two and a half times their regular wage for the day.

 Maternity and parental leave

 Maternity leave: The Canada Labour Code allows to up-to 17 weeks of maternity leave.